Audio: Mono 7" Singles & EPs: 1969 - Lay, Lady, Lay

 Again, the tracks would have been reductions from stereo, since no mono mix was actually created for Nashville Skyline.

-CBS 4434 (UK) - promo A-side scan by Hans Seegers (with date 25 Aug 1969)
+CBS 4434 (UK) - promo A-side scan by Hans Seegers (same layout as commercial variant 1 with stamped date 25 Aug 1969)

 CBS 4434 (UK) - promo B-side scan by Hans Seegers